tahoe-lafs/tahoe-lafs/docs/frontends/magic-folder.rst

 The Magic Folder frontend runs as part of a gateway node.
 To set it up, you must use the tahoe magic-folder CLI.
-For detailed information see our `Magic-Folder CLI design documentation`_.
+For detailed information see our :doc:`Magic-Folder CLI design documentation<../proposed/magic-folder/user-interface-design>`.
 For a given Magic-Folder collective directory you need to run the ``tahoe magic-folder create`` command.
 After that the ``tahoe magic-folder invite`` command must used to generate an *invite code* for each member of the magic-folder collective.
 A confidential, authenticated communications channel should be used to transmit the invite code to each member, who will be joining using the ``tahoe magic-folder join`` command.

 These settings are persisted in the ``[magic_folder]`` section of the gateway's ``tahoe.cfg`` file.